nosoyyo/bitcointalk/README.md

 # bitcointalk
-A simple python binding of bitcointalk.org
+A simple python binding of bitcointalk.org.
+Get yourself a cookie and you're good to go.